-It’s an eight-mile walk or ski to get there, mostly on Forest Service roads.
-You can bring a sled to carry your gear or pay for a snowmobile ride!
+It’s an eight-mile walk or ski to get there, mainly on Forest Service roads.
+Bring a sled to carry your gear, or pay for a snowmobile ride!
 Trips into the yurts are guided or self-serve.

-I love the whole experience of skiing in and staying out there.
+I love the whole experience of skiing to the cabin and staying out there.
 You can cuddle up by the fire and stay toasty warm, or take a moonlit walk and gaze at the stars.
 Thus, it’s something I cherish.

 Yellowstone Expeditions Yurt Camp – Yellowstone National Park